KNX-IOT/knx-iot.github.io/_pages/getting_started.md

 This getting started guide shows how to:

-- get the source code
+- Get the source code
-- compile the source code
+- Compile the source code
-- create an LSAB and LSSB application
+- Create an LSAB and LSSB application
-- configure the installation
+- Configure the installation
-- use the configuration with an Pi-Hat as input/output control
+- Use the configuration with an Pi-Hat as input/output control

 #### Requirements for Raspberry Pi